-How to Create a Realistic Schedule for Girls with ADHD
+How to Create a Homework schedule for Girls with ADHD

 Use these tips to create a realistic schedule that works well for girls with ADHD.